Justin-Bento/portfolio-site/src/content/projects/project-7.md

 **Note:** This case study is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).

 **Project Overview:**
-CryptoTrader Dashboard is a comprehensive web application designed to empower cryptocurrency enthusiasts with tools to manage and optimize their digital asset portfolios.
-By providing real-time market data, analytics, and portfolio tracking, the dashboard offers a seamless experience for users to monitor and enhance their cryptocurrency investments.
+Justin Bento's Personal Website is a comprehensive developer portfolio that is designed to empower employer's decisions that Justin is a professional developer, that loves all things related to website.
+By providing blogs, case studies, learning, and tag tracking, the dashboard offers a seamless experience for people who want to know more about Justin Bento and explain his perspective of becoming a developer.

 ## Objectives